LarkspurCA/androidweardocs/gps.rst

 First Wearable GPS
 --------------------

-If you have not already done so, :ref:`new_wear_app`.
-The new project wizard in Android Studio beta creates a project with two main activities, one for the handheld device and another for the wearable.
+First :ref:`new_wear_app`.
+The new project has two applications, one for the handheld device and another for the wearable.
 These two activities use the same package name, which is essential for the wearable GPS to work.

 Add Permissions and Metadata for Google Play Services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^